emacs-mirror/emacs/mps/manual/source/topic/location.rst

-Location dependencies provide a means by which the :term:`client program` can depend on the :dfn:`location` of blocks (that is, on the representation of pointers to blocks) in the presence of a :term:`moving memory manager` (where the location of blocks may change and the client program needs to recognize and correctly deal with such cases).
+Location dependencies provide a means by which the :term:`client program` can depend on the :dfn:`location` of blocks (that is, on the bits in pointers to the blocks) in the presence of a :term:`moving memory manager` (where the location of blocks may change and the client program needs to recognize and correctly deal with such cases).

 The interface is intended to support (amongst other things) address-based hash tables and that will be used as a running example.